groupdocs-comparison/GroupDocs.Comparison-for-.NET/Examples/README.md

   </a>
 </p>

-# Prerequisite

-+ Visual Studio 2012 or Higher.

-+ GroupDocs.Comparison 17.11.

-# How to Run the Examples?
+## How to Run the Examples in Visual Studio?

-The package contains C# examples.
 Follow the given steps to proceed with project build:

 * Extract the downloaded project and open the solution file in Visual Studio
 * Right click on solution and press "Enable NuGet package Restore"
-* Build the project.
+* Build the project

 In other case, it is possible that Visual Studio is unable to automatically add APIs references due to Visual Studio version differences.
 In this case, please add references of missing APIs manually.

+## How to Run the Examples in Docker container?

+* Navigate into Examples directory
+* Build an image
+  `docker build --pull -t comparison:examples .`
+* Run a container
+  * Windows Command Line (CMD): `docker run --rm -it -v %cd%:/examples/Results comparison:examples`
+  * Powershell: `docker run --rm -it -v ${PWD}:/examples/Results comparison:examples`
+  * On Linux: `docker run --rm -it -v $(pwd):/examples/Results comparison:examples`

-For more details, visit  [How to Run Examples](https://docs.groupdocs.com/display/Comparisonnet/How+to+Run+Examples).
+For more details, visit  [How to Run Examples](https://docs.groupdocs.com/display/comparisonnet/How+to+Run+Examples).